 A CFA is a collaborative, participatory project that takes a big picture look at our food system in all its parts — production, distribution, consumption — so we can learn how it works and how to improve our food and farms.
 It shows what our most pressing needs are, as well as the key community assets on which to build.
 It is a resource and an organizing tool.
 Actions identified in this CFA approach issues of real need in Columbia Gorge communities, and the information gathered here helps make that case.

 This purpose guided our work: to identify both resources and needs in the community surrounding food security, agriculture, and health, and to ultimately improve access to locally grown food, especially for people with low and moderate incomes.

 For example, we’d like to expand the number of community gardens in the region as a way to increase residents’ self-reliance and our regions’ food security, but first we must gather information on how many people are interested in growing their own food, cooking with it, and how many would like to learn how to preserve some of the excess produce from their garden for the winter or for sale at a local farmers’ market?
 Who has land available for a community garden, how many people have interest in the vicinity of that land?

-Contact us if you would like more information or other materials.
 If you use these documents as reference materials, please cite our work – we are glad to share!